 On the other hand, Malta with a population of 0.49 million has the least banked people at 0.36 but a higher rate of 78.77%.
 Elsewhere Estonia also has the least banking population at 1.09 million with a rate of 81.95% based on its current population of 1.33 million.
 Out of all the European countries, Luxembourg has the highest banking rate at 85.25% with a banking population of 0.52 million.
 On the other hand, Romania with a population of 19.41 million has the least rate at 48.27%.
 In general, the current European population stands at 526.64 million representing a banking rate of 77.74%.

 The banking population refers to individuals with bank accounts that enable them to manage their finances through traditional financial services.
 Bank accounts act as a source of storing money but also connect customers to the formal financial system and enable them to make day-to-day living less complex as well as allowing them to establish their wealth.
-These savings within banks can also be used into various investments, either to buy shares or invest into companies via best investment platforms.
+These savings within banks can also be used into various investments, either to buy shares or invest into companies via the best investment apps in the UK.

 The high number of banking population in Europe can be attributed to various aspects.
 In this case, banking has become a social integration element since access and use of a bank account has become a way of life.
 At the same, the use of cash is on the decline since salaries, benefits, and utilities are being paid via bank accounts while consumer goods and services are paid via payment cards.